 - Preparing it as a fuel in various forms (i.e. dried pipeline gas, LPG and exporting it via a pipeline)

 - Processing such as LNG or LPG and exporting via tankers

-GENERON designs and fabricates custom membrane vapor and flare gas recovery and removal systems that offer some of the highest hydrocarbon recoveries achievable.
+GENERON designs and fabricates custom membrane flare gas recovery and removal systems that offer some of the highest hydrocarbon recoveries achievable.
 Membranes can dramatically reduce the carbon footprint by removing CO2 from associated or flare gas.

 All of the GENERON® natural gas recovery systems are fabricated in our ISO and UL 508A/CSA-C22.2 certified facilities and shops in Houston, Texas and Pittsburg, California.
 GENERON works with you to design and deliver the most cost effective and efficient solution